-- The annual population of livestock in each of the 14 provinces, each consisting of multiple - counties, of Kazakhstan from 2002 to 2016 were compiled by the official agriculture statistics of - the Ministry of National Economy of the Republic of Kazakhstan Committee on Statistics - 133 (MANE, 2019).
-These data included yearly numbers of large horned livestock and sheep and - goats at the province level which is coarser than the counties.
-Livestock populations are only - available at the province level and the population was distributed proportionally to the size of the - county area so that all potential drivers of fire activity could be evaluated on a common spatial - scale.
-The livestock density for each county is therefore defined as the ratio of the number of - animals to the area of the county.
+The annual population of livestock in each of the 14 provinces of Kazakhstan from 2002 to 2016 were compiled by the official agriculture statistics of the Ministry of National Economy of the Republic of Kazakhstan Committee on Statistics (MANE 2019).
+These data included yearly numbers of large horned livestock and sheep and goats at the province level which is coarser than the counties.
+Livestock populations are only available at the province level and the population was distributed proportionally to the size of the county area so that all potential drivers of fire activity could be evaluated on a common spatial scale.
+The livestock density for each county is defined as the ratio of the number of animals to the size of the county.